nhudinh2103/etlt-pipeline-google-cloud/README.md

 Future improvements planned for this project:

-- [ ] Migrate Airflow deployment from Cloud Composer to GKE (for reduce costs as well as giving flexibility for multi-cloud deployment)
+- [x] Migrate Airflow deployment from Cloud Composer to GKE (for reduce costs as well as giving flexibility for multi-cloud deployment)- [x] Add Terraform configurations for automated provisioning of Kubernetes resources in GCP
 - [ ] Replace SealedSecret with HashiCorp Vault for enhanced secret management capabilities
+- [ ] Implement VPN-based access control to enhance security by restricting Airflow access to VPN users only
 - [ ] (Optional) Use GitHub events for real-time streaming ETL Pipeline (Note: GitHub events have 5-minute delay)